MarcoFloo/Bestiopsychologist/content/project/Hierarchical/index.md

 ---
 title: Hierarchical Regression
-summary: Hierarchical regression is a way to show if variables of your interest explain a statistically significant amount of variance in your Dependent Variable (DV) after accounting for all other variables.
+summary: Hierarchical regression is a way to model if variables of your interest explain a statistically significant amount of variance in your Dependent Variable (DV) after accounting for all other variables.
 tags:
   -
 date: '2016-04-27T00:00:00Z'